altheaHicks/Chocolate-Box-Simulator/README.md

 ## Usage

-Requires a linux terminal.
-Includes a main.cpp file.
+Includes one main.cpp file.

-first compile the main file
+To compile and run in a linux terminal:

 ```bash
 $ g++ main.cpp